Pedestrian killed in hit-and-run crash northwest of Tucson

-A man was killed after he was hit by a truck a hit-and-run crash near the Picture Rocks area early this morning, officials say.
+A man was killed after he was hit by a truck near Picture Rocks early this morning, officials say.

 The 20-year-old man was struck at 2:30 a.m. on Anway Road between Manville and Orange Grove roads, according to Pima County Sheriff's Department spokesman James Allerton.
 The man died at the scene.